beinborn/SemanticDrift/README.md

 https://arxiv.org/pdf/1904.10820.pdf

 # Representational Similarity Analysis and Clustering
 The word and sentence embeddings are too large to be uploaded to github.
-We stored our distance_matrices in pickle-files, so that you can reproduce our plots.
+We stored our distance_matrices in pickle files, so that you can reproduce our plots.

 * __Word-based__: run *clustering_wordbased.py*.
 The results will be saved in *results/word-based/*.
 The plots for our qualitative examples can be reproduced by runnning the methods in the directory *detailed_analyses*.